SanaHafez/codeRobot/README.md

 install flask using:
 $ sudo pip install flask

-Go to directory of the code
+Go to directory of the code then
 Run using :
 $ python robotcode.py